 Twenty-year-old daughter called Penelope who Juliet misses terribly is the absent, out-of-the-frame opponent.
 If only Penelope had told Juliet why she had cut ties, this might help Juliet out.
 Note that this is also a mystery story.
 It is not mystery ‘genre’, because there’s not a through-line of investigation:

 The mystery is: What happened to Penelope, and why won’t she talk to her mother?
-In John Truby’s view of story, mystery and opponent are considered one and the same, introduced at the same point, functioning for the audience in the same way.
+We might consider mystery and opposition one and the same, introduced at the same point, functioning for the audience in the same way.

 But because Penelope is not available as an on-the-page sparring partner, Juliet turns Joan into a bigger opponent than she really is.
 Joan is the maternal figure of the retreat, sycophantic and insulting at once.
 This admixture of traits makes her a great fictional character.
 Juliet responds to her by slipping into interviewer mode, treating this woman as her subject, but failing to make her usual good job of it, because of her closeness to the subject.